bucketeer-io/bucketeer/docs/rfcs/0039-commonalize-cloud-service-interface.md

 Cons

-* It takes time longer than 1.
+* It takes time longer than 1 to finish this task.

 ### Cloud KMS